j5int/cordova-plugin-thumbnail/README.md

 # cordova-plugin-thumbnail

 This plug-in implements the ability to generate image thumbnails for Cordova project.
-Support Android and iOS.
+Support Android, iOS, and Windows.

 # Installation